 This organization's purpose is to pursue the goals of the Habitat for Humanity Collegiate Chapter Program: to help educate the campus and community about the work of Habitat for Humanity, to help build and rehabilitate houses in partnership with the Habitat for Humanity affiliates in the Hudson Valley and other areas, and to help raise funds and contribute monies for the work of Habitat and other charitable causes (on an infrequent basis).
 The chapter also seeks to encourage interaction between diverse cross sections of the Vassar community.
 Anyone interested in participating in Habitat's projects, registered students and their families, is welcome to become a member of the chapter.
 Although Habitat for Humanity International is an ecumenical Christian group, no discrimination is made on the basis of religion or lack thereof.
 Members of all faiths are welcomed and all efforts are made to accommodate them and their beliefs.

-Happily Ever Laughter (or HEL) is a sketch comedy group that, as of current writing (2012), is entering it's 19th year as an org (woohoo!).
-HEL holds two, full-scale sketch shows every semester.
-These shows are fully produced, acted in, and written by the members of HEL.
+Happily Ever Laughter (or HEL) is a sketch comedy group that, as of current writing (2013), is entering it's 20th year as an org (woohoo!).
+HEL holds two, full-scale, sketch comedy revues each semester.
+These shows are written, directed, produced, and performed by the members of HEL.
 Membership to HEL is through an audition process held at the beginning of every academic year.
-HEL alums have gone on to pursue comedy at such fixtures as Second City, and UCB.
-One alum also writes for the Spike TV Show, "Manswers."
+HEL alumni have gone on to pursue comedy at such fixtures as The Second City, iO, the Upright Citizens Brigade, The People's Improv Theater, and many others.
+One alum even writes for the Spike TV Show, "MANswers."
 Can you smell the prestige?

 Helicon is an organization whose purpose is to serve the needs and expand the creative voice of Vassar's literary community.
 Helicon publishes a literary magazine featuring works by Vassar students.
 It also publishes a more frequent publication consisting of creative works of writers and artists not necessarily a part of the Vassar student body.
 This includes a calendar of writers' events and assorted Helicon miscellanea.
 In addition to these publications, Helicon orchestrates events and activities for the enrichment of the Vassar writers' community.
 Some past events have included regularly scheduled Writing Workshops and Writer's Nights in the Cafe as well as the sponsoring of various relevant speakers brought by other organizations.
 Membership is open to all.